 ' That, for me, where this project comes from.
 I truly believe the world needs clean water, and I love storytelling.
 I love photography.
 This project it doesn't deplete me; it makes me super happy because I'm in that intersection."

-"I live in Bayfield, Wisconsin, which is one of the most far northern little tiny towns in Wisconsin on Lake Superior.
-My family started coming up here to visit the Apostle Islands in 2000.
+“I live in Bayfield, Wisconsin, which is one of the most far northern little tiny towns in Wisconsin on Lake Superior.
+My family started coming up here from to visit the Apostle Islands in 2000.